adeslatt/STAR-docker/README.md

 * How to specify our input fastq files (note that ours are compressed)
 * How to specify number of threads (on the mac I'll choose 6) to enhance parallel processing
 * How to input our reads (we could use a manifest file)
-* How to specify we want coordinate sorted BAM file (I had to increase on the mac the number of files that can be created *`ulimit -n 5000`* - the default on the mac was *`256`*
+* How to specify we want coordinate sorted BAM file (I had to increase on the mac the number of files that can be created **`ulimit -n 5000`** - the default on the mac was **`256`**
 * How to specify annotation files (we will use gencode.v35.annotation.chr22.gtf as we did with our genome)
 * How to specify plicing junction list (sjdbList.fromGTF.out.tab output in the genome index creation step above)
-* and how to provide a outFileNamePrefix
+* How to provide a outFileNamePrefix
+* How to output header details for the bam (outSAMheader @HD, outSAMheaderPG @PG and outputSAMheaderCommentFile @CO)
+* and how to ensure BAM sorting uses the number of threads available (outBAMsortingThreadN=6)

 Now we are ready to go